Volusia Innovation Challenge

 The Volusia Innovation Challenge is ideal for you to...

-- Receive expert input on the merits of your product or business idea.
+- Receive expert guidance on the merits of your product or business idea.

 - Gain experience presenting a new concept.

-- Win cash and in-kind prizes to advance your venture.
+- Plus, win cash and in-kind prizes just for participating to advance your venture!

 How to participate.